syl20bnr/spacemacs/README.md

 `70` in your dotfile.

 `Warning (bytecomp)` and other compilation warnings are perfectly normal.
-If your curious, you can find out why these occur [here][compilation-warnings].
+If you're curious, you can find out why these occur [here][compilation-warnings].

 If the mode-line turns red then be sure to consult the [FAQ][FAQ.org].